Townsend Last Name Origin, History, and Meaning

 Tammy Townsend

-Tammy Townsend (August 17, 1970) is an American actress and singer known for her roles in popular TV shows like Days of Our Lives, Family Matters, and K.C.
+Tammy Regina Townsend (August 17, 1970 - ) is an American actress and singer known for her roles in popular TV shows like Days of Our Lives, Family Matters, and K.C.
 Undercover.
-With a career spanning from the 80s to the present, Townsend has showcased her talent in various sitcoms, films, and soap operas.
+Townsend has also appeared in various sitcoms and films throughout her career, showcasing her talent and versatility in the entertainment industry.
+With a mix of soap operas, comedies, and dramas under her belt, Townsend continues to captivate audiences with her performances on screen.

 Jill Townsend